Today I’m going to show you how to do the silver basecoat that Forge World use for many of their Horus Heresy Space Marine Legion colour schemes.

-Firstly you need to basecoat (prime to my American friends) the model in black.
-This is better than white as it will give natural shading.
-For this I used Vallejo Black Primer straight through the airbrush.
+Firstly you need to basecoat (or prime) the model in black.
+This is better than white as it will provide a natural shading for the silver.
+For this I used Vallejo Black Primer straight through the airbrush, but thinned with Vallejo thinner (one drop of thinner to two primer).

 The next stage is to give a coat of Tamiya X-10 Gun Metal.
-I thinned this by about half, i.e. for 10 drops of Gun Metal I put in 5 drops of Tamiya thinner.
+I thinned this by half (Again, two drops of Gun Metal for every drop of thinner).

-Once this has dried you then need to do a zenith highlight in a lighter silver.
-The FW guides suggest Tamiya XF-16 Flat Aluminium and that’s what I’ve used here.
+Once this has dried, you will then need to do a zenith highlight in a lighter silver.
+The Forge World guides suggest using Tamiya XF-16 Flat Aluminium, and that’s what I’ve used here.

-To get that zenith highlight and therefore a gradient of silver you need to airbrush this at about 45• angle:
+To get that zenith highlight and therefore a gradient of silver you need to airbrush this at about 45º angle, to leave the darker silver around the middle, and the black at the bottom.
+This provides a highlight gradient, which looks great when it’s covered with a clear paint: